Solid Rock Projects and Events in collaboration with Prosound sponsor Tshwane University of Technology inaugural Arts Festival

-The main stage at the inaugural Tshwane University of Technology (TUT) Arts Festival, which took place at the university’s arts campus in Tshwane recently, was sponsored by Solid Rock Projects and Events and Prosound, leading to a full Meyer Sound solution being deployed for the duration of the festival.
+The inaugural Tshwane University of Technology Arts Festival took place between 25 and 27 September, 2018 at their arts campus in Tshwane.
+Solid Rock Projects and Events, in collaboration with Prosound very proudly sponsored the main stage, providing a full Meyer Sound solution for the duration of the festival.

-Solid Rock Projects and Events supplied the Meyer Sound main PA, which comprised of 12 Leopards and six 900LFC subwoofers with processing from Galileo Galaxy, in addition to a Yamaha M7 desk and rack, which ran the show.
-A Meyer RMServer system was also provided for remote monitoring.
+Solid Rock Projects and Events supplied the Meyer Sound gear, which comprised of Leopards and Meyer Sound 900LFC, Galileo Galaxy processing.
+A Yamaha M7 desk and rack ran the show.
+A RMS system was also provided for remote monitoring.
 Paul Van Zyl from Solid Rock was on hand to man the RMS system, ensuring that the audio was well looked after.
-Aside from the PA, Solid Rock also supplied Eurotruss PA lifters for the event.
+Along with the PA system, Solid Rock also supplied Eurotruss PA lifters.

-Prosound supplied all of the stage monitors and microphones for the event, calling on a range of Electro-Voice powered boxes, such as the ELX200, ZLX12p and ETX12p, together with EV’s ND series microphones.
-Lee Brune from Prosound liked the idea of using different speakers in different monitor positions as it demonstrated to the students working on the production the ‘reliable, distinct and warm sound’ produced by the EV range.
+Prosound supplied all stage monitors and microphones for the event, using a range of Electro-Voice powered boxes and EV ND series microphones.
+Lee Brune from Prosound liked the idea of using different speakers in different monitor positions as it demonstrated to the students working on the production the same reliable, distinct, warm sound get from the EV range.

-The production team from TUT reported being very impressed with the Meyer system, as well as the support they received from Solid Rock and Prosound.
+The Production team from TUT were very impressed with the Meyer system, as well as the support they received from Solid Rock and Prosound.